 A critical component of the customer journey is the way in which customers share their data, granting, managing and revoking their consent with the Third Party Provider (TPP) and revoking access at ASPSP specifically in relation to the provision of their payment service.
 It is essential to empower individuals with the information, tools and protections to actively share their data with trustworthy organisations and importantly, that organisations understand their legal and regulatory obligations, as applicable both under PSD2 and GDPR..

 For the purposes of the Customer Experience Guidelines, for each core use case customer journey, interaction and hand off have been broken into a set of clear, highly simplified white-label ‘wireframes’.
 These are intended to be platform-agnostic, to place focus on only the key elements within (e.g. messages, fields, checkboxes) and the specific number of steps that the customer must navigate.
-In all cases, they are constructed around the primary Open Banking Customer Journey, which is illustrated to the right.
+In all cases, they are constructed around the primary Open Banking Customer Journey, which is illustrated below.

-At the core of all Open Banking, customer journeys are the mechanism by which the PSU gives consent to a TPP (AISP or PISP or CBPII) to access account information held at their ASPSP or to initiate payments from their ASPSP account.
+At the core of all Open Banking, customer journeys is the mechanism by which the PSU gives consent to a TPP (AISP or PISP or CBPII) to access account information held at their ASPSP or to initiate payments from their ASPSP account.